BioBoost/object-oriented-programming-using-java/java/arrays.md

 >
 > ![Confirming that the array contains nulls](img/confirm_netbeans_array_nulls.png)

-To fix this we need to assign a object reference to each element of the array as shown in the next code snippet.
+To fix this we need to assign an object reference to each element of the array as shown in the next code snippet.

 ```java
 final int NUMBER_OF_POINTS = 5;